aappddeevv/dotfiddle/README.md

 dotfiddle curretly lacks polish and various features but it is good enough to refine the look of a graph quickly.

+Run `sbt stage` to generate a package you can run or `sbt universal:packageBin` to generate a distributable zip file.